pupil-labs/pupil-docs/neon/neon-player/plugin-api/index.md

 ## Development

-For the plugin development process, we recommend to [run from source](https://github.com/pupil-labs/neon-player).
+For the plugin development process, we recommend to [run Neon Player from source](https://github.com/pupil-labs/neon-player).

 ### Language